pobeng/pobeng.github.io/_posts/2014-09-16-first-week-of-classes.md

 layout: post
 title: First Week of Classes
 permalink: first-week-of-classes
+description: Hey there everyone!
+It’s been quite a hectic first two weeks at Waterloo.
+When I say hectic, I mean THE BEST TIME EVER!!!
+keywords: first, week, classes, university, waterloo
 ---

 >Hey there everyone!
 It’s been quite a hectic first two weeks at Waterloo.
 When I say hectic, I mean THE BEST TIME EVER!!!
 Although my schedule is packed, I’m going to try my best to write weekly posts.